theaLilott/safety-degradation-finetuning/readme.md

 # Welcome to our DSAI Project Seminar: Safety of fine-tuning methods!

+In this project, we evaluated how Llama3.2-1B-instruct's refusal behaviour is negatively impacted by harmless finetuning on translation data depending on the fine-tuning method.

 To get started follow these steps:
 * create a venv with and install requirements:
 ```